Page last updated:

-Enter the desired domain.
-The broker will use this domain to create routes for service instances.
+In the Service instances domain field, enter the desired domain.
+The broker will use this domain for creating routes for service instances.

-The Spring Cloud Services tile includes two colocated lifecycle errands.
+The Spring Cloud Services tile includes four lifecycle errands.
 You can view these in Ops Manager by visiting the Installation Dashboard, clicking the Spring Cloud Services tile, and then navigating to the Errands pane.

-Spring Cloud Services includes one post-deploy errands and one pre-delete errand.
+Spring Cloud Services includes three post-deploy errands and one pre-delete errand.
 These errands can be individually set to always run (On) or to never run (Off).

 Important: To ensure that your TAS foundation receives important updates to the tile, VMware recommends that all Spring Cloud Services lifecycle errands be set to On.

-The register-brokers errand registers the Spring Cloud Services Config Server service broker and the associated mirror service’s broker with the Cloud Controller and makes the Config Server service’s service plans available to all orgs.
-The destroy-brokers errand deletes all orgs and spaces specific to Spring Cloud Services and deregisters the Config Server and mirror service brokers from the Cloud Controller.
+In the post-deploy errands, Broker Deployer pushes the Spring Cloud Services service broker and worker apps to TAS.
+Broker Registrar registers the service broker with the Cloud Controller and makes its service plans available to all orgs.
+Smoke Tests runs several tests to ensure service availability and correct configuration.
+The pre-delete errand, Broker Deregistrar, deletes all orgs and spaces specific to Spring Cloud Services and deregisters the broker from the Cloud Controller.